SaiSindhuja197/mslearn-fabric/Instructions/Labs/03-real-time-analytics.md

     Ensure the message *Source stream created...* is printed.
 The code you just ran has created a streaming data source based on a folder to which some data has been saved, representing readings from hypothetical IoT devices.

-2. In a new code cell, add and run the following code:
+2. Add a new code cell, and run the following code:

     ```python
    # Write the stream to a delta table